koval01/notcoinWeb/README.md

 ## Contributing

 Contributions are welcome!
-If you'd like to contribute to this project, please fork the repository and submit a pull request with your changes.
+If you'd like to contribute to this project, please see our [contributing guidelines](CONTRIBUTING.md) for more information.

 ## License